 - The student will meet with the faculty who serves as the director of an Instructional Assistantship.

-- If the faculty member agrees to supervise the Instructional Assistantship, the Instructional Assistance form and Special Course form (found in the academic department office) will be completed.
+- If the faculty member agrees to supervise the Instructional Assistantship, the Instructional Assistance form and Special Course form will be completed.
 These forms will be presented to the department chairperson.

 - If the department chairperson approves, she/he will sign the Instructional Assistance form and the Special Course Form authorizing registration for the Assistantship.
 This packet of information must be sent to Dean's Office for approval.